cmichi/unencrypted-wifi-slideshow/README.md

 wireless network.
 During the presentation we plan to hand out smartphones with pre-installed apps and let the pupils experiment with them.

-**Current state: Haven't worked on this for a year so.
-Now I am updating it to current libraries!**
+**Caution**: Be sure to use the project in a dedicated network, where users are informed and aware that everything is displayed on a screen!
+Otherwise you might face legal consequences!

+**Current state: Works, though there is room for improvements.
-Has been succesfully tested in Firefox 10 under Mac OS X and Linux.
+Tested in Firefox 10 under Mac OS X and Linux.**

 # Install & Run